-A January divorce announcement is quite the emotional swing for a family that just weeks ago was spending seemingly happy days together.
-While few parts of divorce are ever easy, the beginning of the process can be especially difficult for all involved.
+An early year divorce announcement is quite the emotional swing for a family that just months ago was spending seemingly happy days together.
+While few parts of a divorce are ever easy, the first few months of the process can be especially difficult for all involved.

 There are ways to help you cope, including:

 - Managing your negative emotions

 - Allowing yourself to do things that bring you joy

 - Thinking about what you want in the future